yduf/yduf.github.io/_posts/2023-09-27-vpinballx-code.md

 Setup a custom .ini files, with [proper setting]({% post_url 2023-09-16-game-visual-pinball %}#configuration) ex: Fullsceen=false and display for picking screen.
 You can copy & customize the one located in `~/.vpinball/VPinballX.ini`

-The entries of the .ini files are read with `LoadValueWithDefault` call, and you can lookup where the value are used in the code.
+The entries of the .ini files are read with `LoadValueWithDefault` call, and you can lookup where the value are used in the code (see below for eg).

+a Webserver is created on [0.0.0.0:2112](http://0.0.0.0:2112)

 ### [Setup Display](https://github.com/vpinball/vpinball/blob/6f84b57c90903a7c91eb495e5790f43032c845ae/pin/player.cpp#L496C1-L496C46)